Pages

 Tuesday 1 October 2013

-The term 'unlimited size' actually refers to a fundamental principle of tai chi: expansion.
-Expansion is the practice of stretching and expanding your joints, and creating space between them.
+Perhaps a more useful and informative translation of 'Taiji' might be: 'unlimited size', as this refers to a fundamental principle of Taijiquan: expansion.
+On the physical level, expansion is the practice of stretching and expanding your joints, and creating space between them.
 Practitioners begin their studies by focusing on expanding the biggest joints: hips, shoulders, and spines.

-We find that muscles around these joints are prone to a lot of physical tension, due to lifestyle habits, negative emotions, and other forms of stress, which in turn cause the joints to contract.
-By studying tai chi, we gradually improve our understanding of how we make expansion happen and how it feels.
-This is why studying tai chi provides relief from the physical effects of long term stress.
+We find that muscles around these joints are prone to a lot of physical tension, due to lifestyle habits, negative emotions, and other forms of stress, which in turn cause the joints to contract, physically 'holding-in' the pain.
+Later, we move-on to include the smaller joints such as in the fingers.
+By studying and practicing Taijiquan, we gradually improve our understanding of how we make physical expansion happen and how it feels.
+This is why studying Taijiquan provides relief from the physical effects of long term stress.

-However, ‘expansion’ is a fundamental principle of tai chi for somewhat more profound reasons than this…
+However, ‘expansion’ is a fundamental principle of Taijiquan for somewhat more profound reasons than this.